baskuit/pinyon/src/algorithm/tree-bandit/readme.md

  The tree bandit algorithms are defined in two parts.

 * First there is the bandit algorithm, which takes the model type is its sole template parameter.
-The tree component takes the bandit type as its first template parameter, as well as the types of the nodes and ...
+This component decides how the algorithm chooses the next node in the tree to visit.

-* The tree component wraps the bandit component.
-It derives its own `MatrixStats`, `ChanceStats` from those in the former, to add any necessary info.
+* Secondly, there is the tree algorithm.
+This component wraps the bandit algorithm by accepting it as its first template parameter (The State and basic types are deduced from that).
+It also accepts template parameters for the types/implementation of the matrix and chance nodes, as well as a boolean that determines whether the algorithms stops exploring the tree when it reaches an unexpanded node.

 ## `BanditAlgorithm`